Don’t just exercise, exercise outside

 A few years ago I found myself not only grieving the death of my father but also recovering from cancer and dealing with a whole bunch of other problems that Continue Reading →

 In a world of constant change, it is hardly surprising if events sometimes knock us off balance.
-So learning to centre and ground ourselves is the first step to becoming antifragile.
+So learning to recentre and ground ourselves is the first step to becoming antifragile.
 And Continue Reading →

 In a world where so much is changing so fast, we need new ways to make sense of what is happening.
 To do this, our conscious, rational minds will tend Continue Reading →